NFTZ4DAYZ/webportfolio/README.md

 Used Canva to generate custom images that highlight my passions and designed a custom logo for the site.

-Favorite quotes slider on the bottom
+Favorite quotes slider on the bottom for those interested in tech/spirituality quotes.

 Section with short resume explaining why I'm the man for your job.